deutsche-nationalbibliothek/casimir-workshop/workbooks/01_set-terieval-metrics.html.md

   3. `summarise_intermediate_results()` computes avarages of the intermediate results to yield the final precision, recall, and F1-score.

-Lets use this to find out the best and worst performing subject terms for `method-A`.
+Let's use this to find out the best and worst performing subject terms for `method-A`.